-If your master device is low on power, make sure you have added another team member’s device so you can use that if needed.
-Select "Add team member" from the options menu on the main hunt page of the master to add teammates with ClueKeeper accounts.
+If your team leader's device is low on power, make sure you have added another team member’s device so you can use that if needed.
+Select "Add team member" from the options menu on the main hunt page of the team leader's device to add teammates with ClueKeeper accounts.

 AFTER THE HUNT

 Go to www.cluekeeper.com and log in to see your team's results!
 You'll be able to see the full rundown of how your team did on the clues, as well as compare your results to other teams in today's hunt.
 Hooray!